Guru: Definition and etymology

 The word ' (Sanskrit: गुरु), a noun, connotes "teacher" in Sanskrit, but in ancient Indian traditions it has contextual meanings with significance beyond what teacher means in English.
+Beyond a teacher of specific knowledge, "guru" in Sanskrit refers to someone who dispels darkness.
+Here, darkness denotes the ignorance in the person, due to lack of higher knowledge and because of which the person is continuously rotating in cycle of birth-death instead of getting liberated.

-Beyond a teacher of specific knowledge, "guru" refers to someone who is also a "counselor, a sort of parent of mind (Citta) and Self (Atman), who helps mold values (Yamas and Niyamas) and experiential knowledge as much as specific knowledge, an exemplar in life, an inspirational source and who reveals the meaning of life."
+Guru is also a "counselor, a sort of parent of mind (Citta) and Self (Atman), who helps mold values (Yamas and Niyamas) and experiential knowledge as much as specific knowledge, an exemplar in life, an inspirational source and who reveals the meaning of life."
 The word has the same meaning in other languages derived from or borrowing words from Sanskrit, such as Hindi, Marathi, Punjabi, Tamil, Telugu, Kannada, Malayalam, Odia, Bengali, Gujarati and Nepali.
 The Malayalam term Acharyan or Asan is derived from the Sanskrit word Acharya.